natebrunelle/cs1110f18/markdown/project.md

 Something More
 :   Want to add another feature, not listed above, and have it count?
-    Describe it in your game checkpoints and see if your grader thinks it is worth points!
+    Describe it in your game checkpoints and see if your code coach thinks it is worth points!
     Note, it will typically need to be at least as programming-complicated as the examples above...

 ## Other Constraints